Mick235711/Beijing-Subway-Tools/docs/tools.md

                         Limit number of output
   -l, --load-factor LOAD_FACTOR
-                        Load factor for each path --have-no-direction   Specify whether load & transfer stats source have direction -d, --data-source {time,station,distance,fare}
+                        Load factor for each path --all-direction       Specify whether load & transfer stats source have direction -d, --data-source {time,station,distance,fare}
                         Path criteria
   --line-metric {total_passenger,entry_passenger,exit_passenger,transfer_passenger,density_distance,density_station}
                         Line sort criteria
   --load-metric {passenger,congestion}
                         Load sort criteria
-  --transfer-source {station,line,direction}
+  --transfer-source {passing,transfer,line,station_line}
-                        Specify transfer stats source --data-output DATA_OUTPUT
+                        Specify station or transfer stats source --data-output DATA_OUTPUT
                         Data output path
   --baseline BASELINE   Comparison baseline --baseline-threshold BASELINE_THRESHOLD
                         Baseline threshold
+  --use-percentage      Show passenger counts as percentages of all path entries --fill-station        Fill stations with passing counts in passing mode, otherwise transfer counts
 ```
 Simulate passenger flow on a network.
 By default, the model used is that every pair of stations has one passenger.
 Many stats will be outputted, including the passenger number for each line/station, maximum passenger interval, ...
-These stats can be controlled by `--have-no-direction`, `--line-metric`, `--load-metric`, and `--transfer-source`.
+These stats can be controlled by `--all-direction`, `--line-metric`, `--load-metric`, and `--transfer-source`.
 All other parameters are the usual drawing parameters.

 In addition, `--load-factor filename.json5` can be used to specify a load factor dict to adjust the accuracy